jiangtao-zz/qshine/qshine/docs/applicationEnvironment.md

 - STAGING/PRE-PRODUCTION environment
 - PRODUCTION environment

-An application environment configuration setting could contain many config files and each can be located in different config folder.
+An application environment configuration setting could contain many config files.
+Each file is located in a config folder.
 One config file is responsible for one type of dependency service configuration settings.
-The dependecy components are located in same folder.
+The dependecy binary components are located in same folder.

 Example: